 Most of us know that ants don't prefer the winter and that they usually disappear for a few months each year here in New York state.
 But carpenter ants are different.
 They can be active all winter long.
-It isn't that they are winter ants, like false honeypot ants (known scientifically as Prenoplepis imparis), which prefer near-freezing temperatures and only come out when it is cold.
-It is more that carpenter ants are able to establish their nests in the warm wood of human dwellings.
+It isn't that they are winter ants, like false honeypot ants (known scientifically as Prenolepis imparis), which prefer near-freezing temperatures and only come out when it is cold.
+It is more that carpenter ants can establish their nests in the warm wood of human dwellings.

 What Is Diapause?

-When carpenter ants create a nest in the wood of a home, they can remain active all winter long.
-We humans don't like to be cold, as a general rule, and the heat we use to keep us warm radiates out through our walls where those carpenter ants are hiding.
-And, if it doesn't get cold enough to cause carpenter ants go to into diapause, they're going to keep creating tunnels and galleries throughout the winter months.
+When carpenter ants create a nest in a home's wood, they can remain active all winter long.
+As a general rule, we humans don't like to be cold, and the heat we use to keep us warm radiates out through our walls where those carpenter ants are hiding.
+And, if it doesn't get cold enough to cause carpenter ants to go into diapause, they're going to keep creating tunnels and galleries throughout the winter months.

-If you have carpenter ants inside walls that are warm, you're likely to know it.
+If you have carpenter ants inside warm walls, you're likely to know it.
 Carpenter ants often establish their nests inside a home but feed on food outside of the home.
 These ants have a wide selection of foods they can live on.
-But the cold weather will force them to look for inside food sources during the winter, and this can increase visible sightings.
+But the cold weather will force them to look for inside food sources during the winter, increasing visible sightings.
 We say CAN because carpenter ants are mostly nocturnal insects.
-Activity can increase in your home without you knowing it, if these ants are feeding at night.
+Activity can increase in your home without you knowing it if these ants are feeding at night.
 You could go to bed and wake up the next day without ever having seen the line of carpenter ants that feed on the dog food that was left in the dog's bowl--or the cat food that was left in the cat's dish.
 You could miss the fact that one of your pantry packages is a little lighter than it was the day before.
 For this reason, it is important to call a professional if you see a few large ants crawling around your home.
 Don't wait till you know for sure that you have a significant infestation of carpenter ants.

 Year-Round Protection Is The Best Solution

 If you'd like to learn more about Parkway PestGuard, or our more comprehensive Parkway PestGuard+ service plans, reach out to us today.
-We'll help you get your winter bug barrier in place, and make sure your home is bug-free this winter--and every winter from now on.
-Life has enough troubles, we don't need to add carpenter ant damage.
-Make 2017 the last year you allow bugs to damage your home and make your family sick.
+We'll help you get your winter bug barrier in place and make sure your home is bug-free this winter--and every winter from now on.
+Life has enough troubles; we don't need to add carpenter ant damage.
+Make this the last year you allow bugs to damage your home and make your family sick.
 We are standing by to assist you.